CrazyRagdoll/MazeHunter/README.txt

 Hello!
 This is my Artificial Intelligence game which I have created for A.I. module at the University of Brighton.

+You can view the game, and other on my youtube channel! https://www.youtube.com/watch?v=IGI0Rn1AEgc

 How to Play: